emlid/Navio-SDK-Windows-IoT/README.md

 # Navio SDK for Windows IoT

 This is the Windows IoT SDK for Emlid's Navio autopilot shield.
-It enables support for Microsoft Windows 10 IoT running on Raspberry Pi 2.
+It enables support for Microsoft Windows 10 IoT running on Raspberry Pi 2, 3 and compatible boards.

 *Work in Progress!* Whilst we encourage users to play with the samples and test programs, this project has not yet reached a stable state.
 Developers could start using the framework for their own applications.
 However, development contributions to the framework and test apps themselves are best avoided until we are finished with the core SDK.

-##Disclaimer
+## Disclaimer
 All source, documentation, instructions and products of this project are provided as-is without warranty.
 No liability is accepted for any damage or costs incurred by its use.
 Laws restrict or prevent use remote control and autonomous hardware and telecommunications in different areas of the world.
 The public availability of the hardware and this SDK does not imply carefree usage.
 Inform yourself before about the necessary safety and legal requirements before planning and implementing any kind of solution.

-##Project
+## Project

 In 2015 Microsoft announced official support for the Raspberry Pi 2 running Windows 10 on their new "IoT" (Internet of Things) platform.
 Soon after work started on an open source SDK for Navio with the following goals: